 6. Stop marketing altogether

 It may sound counter-intuitive but being busy with clients or being strapped for cash are not an excuse to stop your marketing activities.
-To the contrary: They are the best reasons to start!
+On the contrary: They are the best reasons to start!

 Seriously: You make money by getting more clients and you get more clients by promoting your services.
 Never forget that marketing is always about the future.